hanselkang/hanselkang/README.md

 ## Hi there, I'm Hansel

-I'm a Software Developer with a background in Architecture Design and Photograph
+I'm a Software Developer with a background in Architecture Design and Photography

 <br>